Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 \subsection{Rigorous proof of~\eqref{PDE for w}}

-We work with the regular solution $u$ given by Lemma~\ref{lemma preliminare sul caso smooth} and we use the notations $I$, $I\setminus i\cup k$, $v_{i}$, $v_{I}$, $w_{I}$ as in the previous section.
-We observe that, since $u$ is smooth in $x$, the $v_{i}$'s and their spatial derivatives are well defined.
-Moreover, due to inequality~\eqref{ineq 1 lemma smooth}, also the expected values $w_{I}$'s are well defined and smooth in $x$.
+We work with the regular solution~$u$ given by Lemma~\ref{lemma preliminare sul caso smooth} and we use the notations $I$, $I\setminus i\cup k$, $v_{i}$, $v_{I}$, $w_{I}$ as introduced in the previous section.
+We observe that, since~$u$ is smooth in~$x$, the~$v_{i}$'s and their spatial derivatives are well-defined.
+Moreover, due to inequality~\eqref{ineq 1 lemma smooth}, also the expected values $w_{I}$'s are well-defined and smooth in~$x$.

-\begin{lemma} The function $w_{I}(t,x)$ is continuously differentiable in time and satisfies the (pointwise) equation~\eqref{PDE for w}. \end{lemma}
+\begin{lemma} The function $w_{I}(t,x)$ is continuously differentiable in time and satisfies the \textup{(}pointwise\textup{)} equation~\eqref{PDE for w}. \end{lemma}